mlswg/mls-protocol/draft-ietf-mls-protocol.md

 might want to change their keys in order to achieve post-compromise security.
 In MLS, each such change is accomplished by a two-step process:

-1. A proposal to make the change is broadcast to the group in a Proposal message
+1. A proposal to make the change is broadcast to the group in a Proposal message.
-2. A member of the group or a new member broadcasts a Commit message that causes one or more proposed changes to enter into effect
+2. A member of the group or a new member broadcasts a Commit message that causes one or more proposed changes to enter into effect.

 In cases where the Proposal and Commit are sent by the same member, these two steps can be combined by sending the proposals in the commit.